JavaScript Devs, We Hear You

 Type safety is easy when you own the entire stack.

-Access a variable that doesn't exist or misspell the key — TypeScript catches it before you run the app.
+Access a variable that doesn't exist or misspell the key, and TypeScript catches it before you run the app.

 Define your validation schema once.
-The validated output is automatically typed to match — no manual interface definitions.
+The validated output is automatically typed to match, with no manual interface definitions.

 Events are registered with their payload types.
-Emit an event that doesn't exist or pass the wrong shape — compile error.
+Emit an event that doesn't exist or pass the wrong shape, and you get a compile error.

 Redirect to a named route.
 If the route doesn't exist or you pass the wrong parameters, TypeScript tells you immediately.